Pasteurellosis

 Yikes.
 The breeder made some excuse about the rabbit being from someone else’s barn.
 Since the swamp cooler was blowing the air away from the rabbit I was considering for purchase, I didn’t leave.

-Dear reader: if you EVER encounter a situation like this one, please learn from my experience and just walk away WITHOUT rabbits.
+Dear reader: If you EVER encounter a situation like this one, please learn from my experience and just walk away WITHOUT rabbits.
 Our All Rabbit Breeds page provides national club information where you can find plenty of reputable breeders.
 But be sure to ask them the hard questions!

 The castor rex buck the breeder showed me looked really nice.
 He had been shown once already and won Best Opposite Sex of Breed.
 Meaning, a rex doe had won best of breed and he had been deemed the best Rex buck on that day.
 His fur was lush and dense, with an amazing rufus red ring.